Skip to content

 New Design – The Blueprint for Your Product

 Before a single line of production code is written, your product needs a blueprint.
 New Design is Step N in the ANVIL system: we design your product from the ground up – target architecture, UX/UI, the data model, and the planned EU-sovereign infrastructure.
 Where your data lives and under which law it is processed is decided here, not later.
-The principle behind it is simple: no blueprint → no control over your own product.
+The principle behind it is simple: no blueprint means no control over your own product.
 That's why we document and justify every decision.
-No black boxes.
+Each choice stays traceable.
 The result is a blueprint you understand and that belongs to you: from the data model to the EU infrastructure.

 95%